Open Data Hub logo

 nominalQuota: '5'

+A cluster administrator should notify the consumers of a cluster queue about the quota limits for that cluster queue.
 The cluster queue starts a distributed workload only if the total required resources are within these quota limits.
 If the sum of the requests for a resource in a distributed workload is greater than the specified quota for that resource in the cluster queue, the cluster queue does not admit the distributed workload.

 For more information about configuring cluster queues, see Cluster Queue in the Kueue documentation.